terrapkg/packages/README.md

 With Terra, you can install the latest packages knowing that quality and security are assured.
 [Contributions](https://github.com/terrapkg/packages/wiki/Contribute) are always welcome, but please read our [documentation](https://github.com/terrapkg/packages/wiki) first.

-> Note: we are having an [experimental devdocs](http://developer.fyralabs.com/terra/).

 This monorepo contains the package manifests for all packages in Terra.

 ## Installation